linyouhong/academic/content/authors/admin/_index.md

 - Visitors
 ---

 ​I obtained my PhD degree in economics from Shanghai University of Finance and Economics in 2016.
-Currently, I pursue my academic career in Xiamen University as an economic professor.
+Currently, I am pursuing my academic career as an economics professor at Xiamen University.
 My research interests are in the field of development economics, economic history, and political economics.

-In recent years, I attempt to solve the puzzle of unified China and divided Europe.  ​I also study the economic history of China.
-State capacity and economic development is also my interested field.